Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: More Experiments: Compressibility, Incompressibility, and Aesthetic Quality

 \textbf{Experiment Result.} We present the objective scores for each task in the left column of Fig.~\ref{fig:sr_score} and provide the generated images for the three tasks in the supplementary materials.
 For compressibility and incompressibility, we observe that Fast Direct achieves significantly better scores than the baselines.
 For aesthetic quality, Fast Direct with the EDM sampler achieves significantly better scores than with DDIM, likely due to EDM being a more advanced sampler, capable of generating higher-quality images.
 DNO achieves comparable scores; however, note that each experiment optimizes and generates only a single image.

 \textbf{Generalization Ability.} We follow DDPO to evaluate generalization ability.
 For Fast Direct, we freeze the learned GP model to generate 16 unseen images using distinct unseen animal prompts.
 Specifically, in this phase, Lines 17 and 18 are removed from Algorithm~\ref{FastDirect}, and our algorithm does not access the objective function.
 For DDPO, DPOK, and D3PO, the fine-tuned models are frozen to generate images with the 16 unseen animal prompts.
-DNO is not applicable to this experiment because DNO needs to perform optimization for each image without generalization.
+DNO is not applicable to the generalization experiment, as it performs per-image optimization and lacks generalization ability.
 For the unseen prompts, since DDPO didn't publish the unseen prompts, we created our own as follows:

 In Fig.\ref{fig:sr_images}, we present the images generated using the unseen prompt "hippo" by each algorithm across the three tasks.
 The remaining 15 prompts for the three tasks are provided in the supplementary material.
 A similar phenomenon is observed for all 15 other unseen prompts across the three tasks.
 For quantitative evaluation, we report the objective values for the unseen prompts in the right column of Fig.\ref{fig:sr_score}.
-We can observe that Fast Direct with GP model has generalization ability to unseen prompts.
+We can observe that Fast Direct with the GP model has generalization ability to unseen prompts.